Home » Articles » Customers vs consumers: Key differences between the two groups

 Who is a customer?

-A customer is a person that purchases a product or service from a business.
+A customer is a person who purchases a product or service from a business.
 They can also be referred to as a client or a buyer.

 A great example of this would be an individual who pays for an item in a shop.
 As long as there is a monetary exchange in the process, then the person is regarded as a customer.

-• Definition – The customer purchases the goods, while a consumer is the end-user.
+• Definition – The customer purchases the goods, while the consumer is the end-user.

 • Resale – While consumers are not able to resell the products, customers are allowed to resell the goods after purchase.